 - A host of activities which include Water Works park, a Sky-Ride, mini-golf, Dive-in-Movies at the Beach Pool, a piano bar, sports bar, free games, karaoke, deck parties

 - And of course, the Punchliner Comedy Club

 - Lots of food (drinks are extra except for lemonade, iced tea, and water)

 Cozumel is the largest inhabited island in Mexico and municipality in the Caribbean Sea off the eastern coast of Mexico’s Yucatan Peninsula, and opposite Playa del Carmen.
 The municipality is part of the state of Quintana Roo (source Wikipedia).

 Tourism drives the economy of Cozumel with visitors enjoying scuba diving and snorkeling.
-In fact, it has a reputation of being one of the best places in the world for these two activities.
-Cozumel is located on the second longest barrier reef in the world (known as the Belize Barrier Reef) and is home to marine species such as rays, turtles and multicolored fish.
+In fact, it has a reputation for being one of the best places in the world for these two activities.
+Cozumel is located on the second-longest barrier reef in the world (known as the Belize Barrier Reef) and is home to marine species such as rays, turtles and multicolored fish.